 Portuguese Bend on Palos Verdes Peninsula

 - Location: Palos Verdes Peninsula between Torrance and San Pedro.
-From I-110, take the Anaheim St. exit, head west for about 3/4 of a mile to the five-way intersection and bare left on Palos Verdes Drive North.
+From I-110, take the Anaheim St. exit, head west for about 3/4 of a mile to the five-way intersection and bear left on Palos Verdes Drive North.
 Go 3.6 miles and take a left on Crenshaw, and follow it to its end (about 2 miles).
-Park on the side of the road at Del Cerro Park.
+Park where available, noting posted restrictions.
 Alternatively, access Crenshaw Blvd. either from I-405 or Pacific Coast Highway and head south to Del Cerro.